 XII.
-PROCEDURES FOR RETAINED STUDENTS NOT PROMOTED MIDYEAR
+PROCEDURES FOR RETAINED STUDENTS NOT PROMOTED MID-YEAR

-- A. Grade 3 students who are not promoted will continue to be monitored with 3 times annually Oral Reading Fluency (ORF) checks. - B. Tier 2 students (those who have been retained once in grade 3) will continue to be scheduled into a 90-120 minute reading block. - C. Tier 3 students (those who have been retained twice in grade 3) will continue to be scheduled into a 180 minute reading block.
+- A. Grade 3 students who are not promoted will continue to be monitored three times annually with oral reading fluency checks. - B. Tier 2 students (those who have been retained once in grade 3) will continue to be scheduled into a 90-120 minute reading block. - C. Tier 3 students (those who have been retained twice in grade 3) will continue to be scheduled into a 180 minute reading block.